MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/admin/troubleshoot-set-up-sharepoint-online.md

      ```

    > [!IMPORTANT]
-   >  All the attributes configured in the layout xml requires their corresponding respective attributes to be present in the Fetch XML.
-Grid will result into error when this configuration is incorrect.
+   >  All the attributes configured in the layout xml requires their corresponding respective attribute to be present in the Fetch XML.
+Grid will result in error when this configuration is incorrect.

 14. Save the file.
 15. Zip the folder.